• Cat Behaviour Support and Training

 Benefits to online consults:

-I can show you what to do in real time with a cat I am with
+I can show you what to do in real time with a cat I am with.

-There is not a risk that your cat will react differently with a new person
+There is not a risk that your cat will react differently with a new person.

 I use kind methods that are rooted in science and do NOT use any techniques designed to scare your cat such as shouting or hitting.
-These can supress problems, cause stress comprimise welfare and also create new challenges.

 I set up St Claws Academy as I think cats are majestic creatures who deserve the best.
 They are definitely not small dogs!
-Sometimes their behaviour can be confusing but with the right understanding that is relevant for their needs (I always do my best to think through your cats point of view), they can thrive.

 Kind Words